An Assessment of the Overlooked Dangers of Template Engines: Introduction

-Among the various consequences resulting from SSTI, one of the most dangerous and critical is RCE.
-It is essential to recognize that RCE poses the most substantial threat, making it a central concern in the context of SSTI vulnerabilities.
-Consequently, the primary objective of this paper is to delve into the problem of RCE associated with SSTI.
-To achieve this goal, the paper will concentrate its efforts on conducting a comprehensive analysis of widely used template engines.
-By focusing on this specific issue, we aim to better understand how these engines can potentially expose systems to RCE, which is essential in fortifying web applications and server security.
+Although these consequences of SSTI are severe, RCE represents the most critical threat, making it the central focus of this paper.
+To address this concern, we conduct a comprehensive analysis of widely adopted template engines, examining their susceptibility to RCE when exploited through SSTI vulnerabilities.
+By concentrating on this specific threat, our goal is to deepen the understanding of how template engine design and behavior can expose systems to RCE, thereby contributing to the development of more secure web applications and server environments.

 Current research does not sufficiently address the issue of RCE in template engines despite the prevalence of numerous examples in real-world scenarios.
 In recent years, the focus of research has predominantly centered on the offensive and defensive aspects of SSTI, with the development of tools and strategies aimed at evading protections.
 However, the problem of RCE in template engines has largely been overlooked, lacking tools for assessment and isolation.
 Future research in this domain can provide ways to perform RCE detection and prevention by creating automated tools specifically designed for identifying RCE in template engines.
 Moreover, exploring new methods to fortify defenses against RCE is crucial, given the current susceptibility of most template engines.
-Our survey also aims to show the existing gaps in research concerning SSTI, RCE, and the overall security of template engines.
+Our assessment aims to show the existing gaps in research concerning SSTI, RCE, and the overall security of template engines.

-Our work will explore the vulnerabilities, risks, and best practices necessary to mitigate the threat of RCE in SSTI scenarios.
 Furthermore, we will show the main tools used for SSTI detection, analyzing their functions and their main differences.
-We also summarize the few related works on SSTI as they offer interesting ideas on open research problems in this topic.
-We will also present information on the wide adoption and impact of template engines through the years, focusing on how widely they are used and how many vulnerabilities have been found since the discovery of SSTI.
+We conduct a literature review on SSTI, as it offers interesting ideas on open research problems in this topic.
+Moreover, we will present details on the wide adoption and impact of template engines through the years, focusing on how widely they are used and how many vulnerabilities have been found since the discovery of SSTI.